Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Classical BV-formalism in finite dimension

 The function $S + h_{\text{CE}}$ can be written as

 The differential can be written explicitly as

 The derived critical locus of $V/\mathfrak{g}$ can be equivalently described as a derived symplectic reduction

-Symplectic reduction consist of two steps, first we take the zero sections of the momentum map and then we take quotient.
-Derived symplectic reduction simply perform the above two step in a derived way.
-First the action of $\mathfrak{g}$ on the dg scheme induce a momentum map
+Symplectic reduction consists of two steps, first we take the zero sections of the momentum map and then we take the quotient.
+Derived symplectic reduction simply performs the above two steps in a derived way.
+First, the action of $\mathfrak{g}$ on the dg scheme induces a momentum map

 Functions on the homotopy fibre $\mu^{-1}(0)$ is defined by